 STRESS LESS through the school year

-*Think Positive – learn to focus on what went well rather than complain.
-The more you think positive the better you will feel!
+- Think positively – Learn to focus on what went well rather than what didn’t.
+The more you think positively, the better you will feel!
 (This includes avoiding negative people!)

-*Reflect daily- Take time out to write things down.
-I have found when I write things down, it’s like venting (but without venting!) and I immediately feel better because I let it all out.
+- Reflect daily – Take time out to write things down.
+I have found that when I write things down, it’s like venting (but without venting!), and I immediately feel better because I let it all out.

 Lastly, in the workplace there are many things you will need to do and have in place to help stress less.
-First you will need to be organized and prepared.
+First, you will need to be organized and prepared.
 The more organized and prepared you are, the less time you spend freaking out because you can’t find something or aren’t ready.
-Eliminate activities that you are working on that are nonproductive – instead only focus on ones that are a high priority.
-Check out my Time Management Tips for other ideas.
+Eliminate activities that you are working on that are non-productive – instead only focus on ones that are a high priority.
+Check out my time management tips for other ideas.
 Simply delegate the other responsibilities.
 I have had my teenager come in and help me with the little things.
-Of the things that are a high priority, start off with the worse thing first (and try doing it first thing in the morning when you are more awake and have the most energy!).
+Of the things that are a high priority, start off with the worst thing first (and try doing it first thing in the morning when you are more awake and have the most energy!).

 Whenever you do feel yourself getting stressed out, it’s important that you take deep breaths and focus your energy on something creative.
-This could be something like coloring (as much as I hate to admit it- the coloring books is truly a great outlet for stress) or journaling.
+This could be something like coloring (as much as I hate to admit it – the coloring books are truly a great outlet for stress) or journaling.
 You must take that break when you feel the stress or your body won’t be able to do the rest! 🙂

 Hoping this helps you stress less!